Alfred Radcliffe-Brown: Concept of social structure

 While Lévi-Strauss (1958) claimed that social structure and the social relations that are its constituents are theoretical constructions used to model social life, Radcliffe-Brown only half-agreed:

 to say we are studying social structures is not exactly the same thing as saying that we study social relations, which is how some sociologists define their subject.
 A particular social relation between two persons (unless they be Adam and Eve in the Garden of Eden) exists only as part of a wide network of social relations, involving many other persons, and it is this network which I regard as the object of our investigations.

 I am aware, of course, that the term "social structure" is used in a number of different senses, some of them very vague.
 This is unfortunately true of many other terms commonly used by anthropologists.
 The choice of terms and their definitions is a matter of scientific convenience, but one of the characteristics of a science as soon as it has passed the first formative period is the existence of technical terms which are used in the same precise meaning by all the students of that science.
 By this test, I regret to say, social anthropology reveals itself as not yet a formed science.

 In addition to identifying abstract relationships between social structures, Radcliffe-Brown argued for the importance of the notion of a 'total social structure', which is the sum total of social relations in a given social unit of analysis during a given period.
 The identification of 'functions' of social practices was supposed to be relative to this total social structure.
-Lévi-Strauss saw social structure as a model.
+Lévi-Strauss considered social structure as a model.

-Within his research, Radcliffe-Brown focused on so-called "primitive" societies.
+Radcliffe-Brown's research emphasized simple, non-literate societies.
 He believed kinship played a large role in these societies, and that patrilineages, clans, tribes and units all relate to kinship rules in society and are essential in political organization.
 Radcliffe-Brown claimed that all research on social structure is based on observations, what anthropologists see and hear about individual peoples.

-Radcliffe-Brown also argued that the study of social structure encompassed culture, therefore there is no need for a separate field dedicated to culture.
+Radcliffe-Brown also argued that the study of social structure encompassed culture, therefore there is no need for a separate topic dedicated to culture.